turingschool/front-end-curriculum/mentor-info/general-info.md

 ### How do I find a mentor or learn more about the mentors in my posse?

 Mentors all come with a unique set of expertise and experience.
 Not sure what to ask your mentor?
 Need a mentor from outside of your posse?
 Want to get a better understanding of what our mentors work on?
-You will get a mentor assignment during the first week of classes.
-Check out the Mentor Information Spreadsheet to find out more about your mentor!
-We recommend attempting to connect with the mentors in your posse first before casting a wider net.
-They are waiting by the slack DMs for you!
+You will receive a link to the Mentor Information Spreadsheet during the first week of classes.
+Use the Mentor Information Spreadsheet to find out more about your mentor!
+We recommend attempting to connect with 1-2 mentors first before casting a wider net.
+The spreadsheet will contain information on how to best contact your selected mentor!

 ### What should I work on with my mentor?